leopico/multisig-wallet-backend/README.md

 # Multisig-wallet

-This pj was demo multisig_wallet with hardhad frameword.Then already testing on [Remix](http://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js)
+This pj was demo multisig_wallet with hardhad frameword.Then already testing on [Remix](http://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js).
+- You have to build fornt_end folder inside your hardhad backend pj. [front_end github lin](

 ## Acknowledgements